mightysabean/cv-templating/README.rst

 See the
 `tutorial <https://victe.github.io/cv-templating/tutorial.html>`__ based
 on these examples showing how to proceed.
-You can use the structure of files and directories as a seed for your strucuture, modifying the templates provided as necessary.
+You can use the structure of files and directories as a seed for your structure, modifying the templates provided as necessary.

-Atention!: If the specified combination of base directory and output directory does not exists, then the program makes a new one if the user has permission to do that.
+Attention!: If the specified combination of base directory and output directory does not exist, then the program makes a new one if the user has permission to do that.

 Problems and bugs